top of page

 Question: Should I wait to have my piano tuned if I have just moved to a new home?

-Answer: Yes.
-You should wait at least three weeks before you tune your piano if it was just moved.
-This allows the wood in the instrument to acclimatize to changes in humidity levels.
+Yes.
+You should wait at least two to three weeks before you tune your piano if it was just moved.
+This allows the wood in the instrument to acclimatize to changes in humidity levels, thus allowing for greater initial tuning stability.

 bottom of page